samKl99/sensor-track/README.md

 where `GPG_PASSPHRASE` is the passphrase that encrypts the respective file.

 ## Generate Code

+In order to run and build the app you need to generate source code first:

 ```
 flutter packages pub run build_runner build --delete-conflicting-outputs